kristinriebe/GalacticusIngest/README.md

 * Read constant values as well (for phkeys)
 * Allow calculations on the fly (ix, iy, iz)
 * Maybe use same format as structure files of AsciiIngest
-* Optimize getDataItem (avoid loop through all data names each time?)
-* Use snapnum as argument to ingest only data for a certain snapshot number (output number)
 * Make data path for HDF5-file variable (user input?)
 * Allow usage of startRow, maxRows to start reading at an arbitrary row
 * Use asserters